shlomtzion1980/payplus-payment-gateway/readme.txt

 = 7.0.9 =
 * Fix    - Missing nonce in express checkout.
 * Fix    - Express checkout activation.
-* Add    - Multipass icons will change with fade in and out on the checkout page according to Multipass clubs settings in admin.
+* Add    - Multipass icons will change with fade in and out on the checkout page.
+* Add    - Multipass select clubs settings in plugin settings.

 = 7.0.8 =
 * Fix    - Enable/Disable option in Basic Settings wasn't connected to the correct setting.